irsbugs/bbb-microphone/README.md

 into their microphone.

-When using the Firefox browser, and enabling your microphone, then you get the choice of a *Microphone*, or *Monitoring the system audio*.
-Select the *Monitoring the system audio*.
-When you run an audio application then the BBB audience will hear it.
+When using the Firefox browser, and enabling your microphone, then you get the choice of a *Microphone*, for example, *Webcam C170 Mono*, or *Monitoring of Built-in Audio Analog Stereo*.
+Select the *Monitoring of Built-in AudioAnalog Stereo*.
+When you run an audio application, for example `$ aply my_music.wav` then the BBB audience will hear this music.

 When running either of these *BBB Microphone* programs then your microphone will be added to the system audio.